Github-Workflow-Test-Org/vulnado-test-verify/README.md

 Intentionally Vulnerable Java Application Testing Testing

-This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.
+This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent .

 ## Up and running